Valian/docker-presentation/README.md

 # Python business logic presentation

-This repository contains a presentation presented on PyWaw and PyKonik Poland meetups
+This repository contains a presentation presented on Mindspace Developers Meetup

 ## Usage